Tools | By Duncan Haughey | Read time minutes

 The BOSCARD is a strategic planning tool used to give the terms of reference for new projects.
-It is thought to have originated with consulting company Cap Gemini in the 1980s.
+It originated with consulting company Cap Gemini in the 1980s.

 The acronym stands for background, objectives, scope, constraints, assumptions, risks and deliverables.
-These headings are typical in terms of reference and project initiation documents.
+These headings are typically found in terms of reference and project initiation documents.

 |Background||Provide background information that includes the reasons for creating the project and mentions the key stakeholders who will benefit from the project result.|

 |Objectives||Describe the project goals and link each of them with related, SMART project objectives.|

 |Scope||Provide a high-level description of the features and functions that characterise the product, service, or the result the project is meant to deliver.|

 |Constraints||Identify the specific constraints or restrictions that limit or place conditions on the project, especially those associated with the project scope.|

 |Assumptions||Specify all factors that are, for planning purposes, considered to be true.
 The project manager should validate these assumptions during the planning process.|

 |Risks||Outline the risks identified at the start of the project.
 Include a quick assessment of the significance of each risk and how to deal with them.|

 |Deliverables||Define the key deliverables the project is required to produce to achieve the stated objectives.|